 You really can’t go wrong with white or a shade of white.
 It’s clean, classic, and matches most furniture and flooring.
 White in rooms like the bedroom, bathroom, and dining room is timeless, and, in the future, if you or the new homeowner wants to repaint, they won’t have to go through the trouble of trying to cover up bold or dark colors that are currently there which can be very appealing to most.
 Making a home not only attractive, but practical, is one of the best ways to increase the value of your home.

 What not to paint

 We just went over colors that will increase the value of your home, what about colors that don't’?
-One color that we almost never recommend, regardless of how “trendy” it is, is the color grey.
-Greys tend to add dullness to homes, which doesn’t appeal to most.
+One color that is very “trendy” right now is the color grey.
+Some greys can add add a dullness to homes, which doesn’t appeal to most.
 When it comes to repainting before a sale, try going with the colors mentioned above for a fresh and bright look.i

 Looking to repaint before a sale?
 Beiges, blues, and whites are the colors to look into.
 There is a lot that goes into selling a home, and choosing the right paint colors is just the beginning.
 Chris Perchard and his team are located in the suburbs of Boston and offer real estate solutions to people in the area.
 If you’re in need of a real estate agent who will help you choose the best home improvements for your situation to help get you top dollar, we can help.
 Get in touch with one of our agents today!

 Here is our December 2018 market snapshot for some local towns.
 Active single family inventory has dropped in all of these towns significantly since the active inventory from the prior month.